Projects

 To do this, we are creating a network of people who are interested in building this initiative.

-Some activities are below.
+Some PPTG activities are described on this page.

 We are grateful to the Berry Fund of the APA and the University of Tennessee Humanities Center for supporting this endeavour, and to Jessamyn Fitzpatrick for volunteering her time and expertise to help launch the initiative.